skuroda/EvalInsert/README.md

 ## Installation

-Note with either method, you may need to restart Sublime Text 2 for the plugin to load.
+Note with either method, you may need to restart the editor for the plugin to load.

 ### Package Control
 Installation through [Package Control](http://wbond.net/sublime_packages/package_control) is recommended.
 It will handle updating your packages as they become available.
 To install, do the following.